wisdomagboh/parareal-manip/README.md

 [CVS 2020](https://youtu.be/wCh2o1rf-gA)

 ## Have a question?
-For all queries please contact Wisdom Agboh (wisdomagboh@gmail.com).
+For all queries please contact Wisdom Agboh (wisdomagboh@gmail.com) or Oliver Grainger (mn17omg@leeds.ac.uk )

 ## License
 This project is licensed under the MIT License - see the